Training Programmes

 Everyone starts here.
 Participants experience Lean in action and complete a short practical task.

-Each participant is assessed based on: Engagement during the simulation Quality of the 10 Wastes task Scope and clarity of the proposed project outline
+Each participant is assessed based on engagement during the simulation, quality of the 10 Wastes task, and scope of the proposed project outline.

 Organisations only commit to the full Practitioner pathway once the conditions for success are in place.

-Our assessment will ensure that participants are ready for the motre demanding Lean Practitioner Pathway
+Our assessment ensures participants are ready for the more demanding Lean Practitioner Pathway

-Alongside our core pathways, we also provide additional support depending on organisational needs, including:
+Alongside our core pathways, we also provide additional support depending on organisational needs:

 Enterprise Ireland Lean Support